PEH752

 Hirsch Summary

 A brought a very valuable silk garment to B before embarking on a long business trip, asking B to hold it for him.
 B then pawned the garment to C. When A returned, B had passed away.
 A approached C and demanded the immediate return of the garment, which was generally known to belong to him.
-Joseph ben Moses Alvarez ruled that, since B was not the rightful owner but had acted like a thief, and since A had never relinquished ownership of his property, A was entitled to the garment.
+Joseph ben Moses Alvares ruled that, since B was not the rightful owner but had acted like a thief, and since A had never relinquished ownership of his property, A was entitled to the garment.
 Furthermore, the concept of "transfer of possession" holds legal significance only in cases of sale or gift, not in pawn transactions.
 Therefore, A only owed C the amount of B's debt, but no more than the value of the silk garment.
 The heirs of B were liable for the damage to both A and C.

 Volume